 The exact cause of alcohol use disorder is yet to be disclosed; it might combine several following factors:

-- Genetic; a family history of alcohol use disorder
+- Genetics; a family history of alcohol use disorder

 - Trying to relieve work-related pressure or relationship stress